This…unsettles you, from your ordinary, rooted world.

 Near a forked path, my bicycle screeched to a halt.

 There and then, I was located under a holy tree (holy trees in Bali have yellow or checkered cloth wrapped around their belly).
 Next to me: an old man with an unidentifiable ball of fluff on his shoulder and a dangerous-looking brown dog.
-All stared at me with inscrutable gazes.
+Both stared at me with inscrutable gazes.

 I flashed the man a sheepish smile.